coltonbooth/CoreChainDB/docs/root/source/contributing/dev-setup-coding-and-contribution-process/run-node-as-processes.md

 <!---
 Copyright © 2020 Interplanetary Database Association e.V.,
-BigchainDB and IPDB software contributors.
+corechaindb and IPDB software contributors.
 SPDX-License-Identifier: (Apache-2.0 AND CC-BY-4.0)
 Code is Apache-2.0 and docs are CC-BY-4.0
 --->

 # Notes on Running a Local Dev Node as Processes

-The following doc describes how to run a local node for developing BigchainDB Tendermint version.
+The following doc describes how to run a local node for developing corechaindb Tendermint version.

 There are two crucial dependencies required to start a local node:

 - MongoDB
 - Tendermint

-and of course you also need to install BigchainDB Sever from the local code you just developed.
+and of course you also need to install corechaindb Sever from the local code you just developed.

 ## Install and Run MongoDB

 MongoDB can be easily installed, just refer to their [installation documentation](https://docs.mongodb.com/manual/installation/) for your distro.
-We know MongoDB 3.4 and 3.6 work with BigchainDB.
+We know MongoDB 3.4 and 3.6 work with corechaindb.
 After the installation of MongoDB is complete, run MongoDB using `sudo mongod`

 ## Install and Run Tendermint

 ### Installing a Tendermint Executable

-The version of BigchainDB Server described in these docs only works well with Tendermint 0.31.5 (not a higher version number).
+The version of corechaindb Server described in these docs only works well with Tendermint 0.31.5 (not a higher version number).
 Install that:

 ```bash
 $ sudo apt install -y unzip